sujalsuyash/ResearchFlow_Frontend/README.md

 <div align="center">

-# 🔬 ResearchFlow
+# 🔬 Episteme

 ### *Turn any research question into a cited academic report — in under 2 minutes.*

 <br/>

-**ResearchFlow** is an autonomous academic research assistant.
+**Episteme** is an autonomous academic research assistant.
 Ask it any complex question — it deconstructs your query, searches **Semantic Scholar**, **arXiv**, **PubMed**, and **OpenAlex** simultaneously, filters thousands of papers for relevance, and synthesises a structured, fully-cited report.
 All in one click.